 - meet the Innovative Learning Environment criteria, the Designing Quality Learning Space standard, and all weathertightness requirements.

 The procurement process for getting a modular building purchased and delivered to your school is a lot quicker than for the usual new build project.

-This is because you do not need to tender for a design team or contractor, or produce design and tender documents.
+This is because you don't need to tender for a design team or contractor, or produce design and tender documents.

-Having our provider build the modular buildings in a factory is also quicker, and safer, than building on the school site as the construction takes place in a stable environment.
+Having our private service provider ('provider') build the modular buildings in a factory is also quicker, and safer, than building on the school site as the construction takes place in a stable environment.